 There are many more ways you can connect with God – through reading your favorite Bible passage, remembering a close friend, speaking in tongues, closing your eyes and picturing a loving God close to you, etc. When you connect, you will sense peace inside, a calm reassurance that everything is alright.

-The next time you find yourself on-the-spot, try one of these secrets and then commit it to memory so you can retrieve it at a later time.
+The next time you find yourself on-the-spot, give one of these secrets a try and then commit it to memory so you can retrieve it at a later time.
 You can build your own library of experiences and methods to re-connect with the One who loves you best.